 Vixen Creations VixSkin Outlaw review: huge, realistic silicone dildo

 It’s no mystery that I love VixSkin.
-In fact, my rave review of Vixen Creations’ VixSkin Johnny is the most popular post on my blog.
-The firm inner core and squishy silicone outer layer not only make it extremely realistic, but also gentle and body-safe.
+My rave review of Vixen Creations’ VixSkin Johnny is the most popular post on my blog.
+The firm inner core and squishy silicone outer layer not only make it incredibly realistic but also gentle and body-safe.

 And gosh, I’m happy with that decision.
 When my VixSkin Outlaw first arrived, I was terrified letting it sink in just HOW big it is.
 I had taken the big end of the BMS Factory Swan Wand, which had a 2″ thick hump, but was relatively narrow beyond that.
 Outlaw is 2″ thick aaaallllll the way down.
 But it’s a very gentle 2″, in part because it’s squishy and in part because it’s straight-shafted.

 Vixskin Outlaw vs. Johnny

 I was, in all honesty, surprised at how quickly it popped in after using Johnny as a warm-up toy.
 I hadn’t even re-applied lube!
 Johnny yields a little more resistance and irritation when I insert the tip because it’s bent and has an exaggerated head.
 Outlaw goes in smoothly, despite being bulkier.

 Another thing that makes Outlaw surprisingly gentle is the thicker outer layer.
 Outlaw is fatter than Johnny but squishier.
 The head is also pretty much all squish, so while 8.5″ length sounds excessive, it’s very yielding.
 If you can take a firm 1.75″ thick dildo (such as the Tantus Cush O2), you can probably take the Outlaw’s girth.